 Is a bachelor’s degree worth it?

 Despite the high cost of tuition, many find that going to college and earning a bachelor’s degree is very much worth it.
 If you enroll in a bachelor’s degree program, you’ll receive a meaningful education and broaden your academic and social horizons.
 Most importantly, a bachelor’s degree opens up many doors in the job market and can be your ticket to a rewarding career.
-However, if your current financial situation doesn’t allow for it, there are other options.
+However, if your current financial situation doesn’t allow for it or you do not want to pursue a college degree, there are other options.